reemster123/digitalfriend/README.md

 CHAT_ID_3=[ add another telegram groupchatId ]

 5. create a groupchat on telegram with your bot as admin.
-Set the "privacy mode"of your telegram bot (is On by default) to off with /setprivacy in telegram using the bothFather.
+Set the "privacy mode"of your telegram bot (is On by default) to "off" with /setprivacy in telegram using the bothFather.

 5. to run locally run: node index.js

-6.  tag your bot and ask him something.
+6. tag your bot in the twelegram chat and ask him something.

 7. if it works add your friends to the chat.